 Single-wall carbon nanotubes are an important class of carbon nanomaterials with significant potential for commercial applications.
 The National Institute of Standards and Technology (NIST) is supporting the development and commerce of these materials through metrology development and the production of documentary standards and reference materials (RMs).
 In December 2011, NIST released the first reference material for SWCNTs, SRM 2483, which was designed to serve an industry need for a comparable as-produced material.
-Additional SWCNT reference materials based on purified nanotube populations are in development.
+An separate SWCNT reference material, RM 8281 (Single-Wall Carbon Nanotubes (Dispersed, Three Length-Resolved Populations)) based on purified nanotube populations was released in 2013.

 Carbon nanomaterials are expected to play an important role in future technological developments of transistors, photovoltaics, transparent thin film conductors, sensors, and fuel cell electrodes among many potential applications.
 However, the potential of these materials has been hindered by a lack of both standard protocols (i.e. documentary standards) for determining the quality and properties of a sample material, and physical standards (RMs), which allow for common inter-comparison of measurements and a baseline from which developments can be made.

-To enable and promote the potential applications for carbon nanotubes NIST will be releasing three types of single wall carbon nanotube reference materials.
-These are: SRM 2483, homogenous vials of single wall carbon nanotube soot released in 2011, RM 8281, a set of different average length nanotube populations in aqueous dispersion expected in 2012, and RM 8282, pieces of "paper" made from purified single wall carbon nanotubes, also expected in 2012.
+To enable and promote the potential applications for carbon nanotubes NIST has released two types of single wall carbon nanotube reference materials.
+These are: SRM 2483, homogenous vials of single wall carbon nanotube soot released in 2011, and RM 8281, a set of different average length nanotube populations in aqueous dispersion.
 Outreach to industrial users (producers and consumers) and to academic investigators identified these materials as the primary, currently feasible, reference materials necessary to enable commerce of SWCNT materials.

 SRM 2483 (single wall carbon nanotube soot) was released in December 2011.
 This material is certified to be homogenous within and across bottles for elemental composition, including residual metal (catalyst) content, nanotube content, and thermogravimetric measurands.
 The importance of this SRM, is that as the first available lot of homogenous material it will enable comparisons and repeatability tests between users of nanotube soots for the first time.
 Calibration of instruments, a reference for determining processing artifacts, and potential use as an environmental, health, and safety reference for nanoparticles have been expressed as desired end uses for this material.